hopplajs/hoppla/README.md

 ## EJS / input

-By default all files will be parsed with EJS, use template-wide rawGlobs or the raw option per file to disable EJS parsing.
+By default all files suffixed with `.hop.ejs` will be parsed with EJS.
+Other files will be copied as is.
 The data specified in the input cli option will be used as EJS data and therefore can be accessed in the template files.

-Example content of `templates/example/helloworld.txt`:
+Example content of `templates/example/helloworld.txt.hop.ejs`:
 ```ejs
 Hello <%= input.userName %>